 Microsoft account vs. Local account

 If you have a single computer, then the sync features may not be of any use to you.
-If you don’t think you are going to use the Xbox, Music, and other services, then signing in with a Microsoft account may not appeal to you.
-In such a case, you might as well sign in with a local account, the way you did in Windows 7.
+If you don’t plan to use the Xbox, Music, or other services, signing in with a Microsoft account may not appeal to you.
+In that case, you might as well sign in with a local account.

 One cause for worry could be if, for some reason, you were to lose access to your Outlook or Hotmail account.
 But if you were to forget your Microsoft account password or find that the account had been hacked or that you have been locked out, Microsoft will use your security information to verify your identity and help you get back into your account.
 So make sure that you add this information.